mpds-io/ermac/README.md

 Ermac
 ==========

 Ermac is an embeddable GUI of the [MPDS platform](https://mpds.io).
-It allows browsing the MPDS scientific data from any website.
+It allows browsing the MPDS scientific data from any website or integrating the MPDS GUI into the existing codebases.

-Currently it predominantly uses an old-style JQuery-based ES5 JavaScript (see `src_js` folder).
-The NodeJS is NOT used except the `optimize-js` module (experimental) installed with `npm install -g optimize-js` and invoked while creating the production bundle.
+> **WARNING!** Currently Ermac is based on the old-style JQuery-based ES5 JavaScript (see `src_js` folder).
+> The Nodejs is **NOT** used except the only `optimize-js` module installed with `npm i -g optimize-js` and invoked while creating the production bundle.

-Several external dependencies are supplied along with the codebase simply in `src_js` folder.
+> Several external dependencies are supplied along with the codebase simply in `src_js/third_party` folder.
+> We are now considering re-implementation of the codebase in the modular TypeScript framework.
+Please [contact us](mailto:hello@tilde.pro) if you'd like to know more or help.

 ## Usage

-An arbitrary web-server is required, e.g. `php -S localhost:5555`.
+An arbitrary web-server is required, e.g. `npm i -g http-server && http-server` or `python -m SimpleHTTPServer` or `php -S localhost:5555` or whatever.
 All the content is static.
 In the **development mode**, the code is served from the `src_js` folder.
 In the **production mode**, the code bundle `ermac.min.js` is served.
-See `example_dev.html` and `example_prod.html`.
+See `example_dev.html` and `example_prod.html` correspondingly.

 ## Compilation